tjhrulz/Monstercat-Suite/README.md

 - [ ] Make interesting colors be higher on the list of colors (I think I could try to measure this quickly by looking at how far away it is from monochrone)
 - [ ] Use WiFiListLimit and WifiList to make users picking the right wireless card easier
 - [ ] Figure out what I am doing with the 4th thing on the IO meter and if I am keeping it swap it needs fixed.
+- [ ] Look into using an update rate of -1 for color stuff and have the dynamic system manually tell the measures to update to conserve more CPU and have everything change at same time
 - [ ] Add news RSS
 - [ ] Weather stuffs (Use http://wxdata.weather.com/wxdata/weather/local/#LocationCode#?cc=*&unit=#TempUnit#&dayf=6 and parse, thanks to jsmorley for his post on that had no idea weather.com had an rss version (It even has wind direction!))
 - [ ] Calendar for the month meter